Mayhem of the Music Meister!

 "Mayhem of the Music Meister!" is an episode of the Batman: The Brave and the Bold animated series.
 The episode features the villainous Music Meister (voiced by Neil Patrick Harris), who uses his power to control people through song to try to take over the world.
 Written by Michael Jelenic and directed by Ben Jones, the episode premiered on October 23, 2009, the 24th of the first season.

 The musical episode, which has been compared to Buffy the Vampire Slayer's "Once More, with Feeling", was generally well received by critics and viewers.
-Unlike other episodes of The Brave and the Bold, this episode does not feature a cold open or teaser at the start.
+Unlike other episodes of The Brave and the Bold, the episode does not feature a traditional cold open.